-The empire, which grew out of former kingdom of Chenla, at times ruled over and/or
+The empire, which grew out of the former Kingdom of Funan and Chenla, at times ruled over and/or vassalized

-Angkor, the site of the capital city during the empire's zenith.
-Angkor bears
+which was the site of the capital city during the empire's zenith.
+The majestic monuments of Angkor — such as

-13th century.
-Modern researches by satellites have revealed Angkor to be the largest pre-industrial urban
+has revealed Angkor to be the largest pre-industrial urban center in the

-is also the history of the Khmer from the 9th to the 13th centuries.
+Kambujadesa is also the history of the Khmer kingdom from the 9th to the 13th centuries.

-other than stone inscriptions.
-Therefore the current knowledge of the historical Khmer civilization is derived
+survived other than stone inscriptions.
+Therefore the current knowledge of the historical Khmer civilization is

 religious deeds of the kings